Restoring the Glory

 Our multi-million-pound restoration project aims to revive the iconic splendour of this church whilst making it the most sustainable cathedral in the country.

+On September 12th 2022, work officially began on Phase 1 to restore the cathedral’s exterior.
 The work coincides with the cathedral’s 175th anniversary in 2023 and is using modern-day techniques to preserve its sacred ambience and accommodate our growing congregation.

 Message from Fr Michael, Cathedral Dean